 Improper Installation

 If your siding is new, it was likely installed improperly.
 You should not be seeing signs of leaks so close to a recent installation job.
-If you do, contact the company who put the siding in immediately to have them take a look at it.
+If you do, contact the company that put the siding in immediately to have them take a look at it.

 If your siding is older, these are the most likely causes.